FranLl/PW-project/README.md

 # PW-project
 A project to Web Programing (Programación Web) subject.
-Made with Java, HTML, CSS and JavaScript
+Made with Java, HTML, CSS and JavaScript.
+It includes a full-stack develop, from the data base to the HTML, using the MVC design pattern throughout the project.

 ## Authors
 Mario Berrios